openjs-foundation/cross-project-council/CPC-CHARTER.md

 This voting process is designed to make it difficult to move an agenda item forward without consensus, but prevent somenone from blocking progress through objections.

-Note that, in addition to requiring a simple majority vote of the CPC Voting CPC members, all changes to this charter are also subject to approval from the OpenJS Foundation board.

 ## Section 11.
 Definitions

 **Project**: a technical collaboration effort that is organized through the project mentorship process and approved by the CPC.